OWASP/www-staff/projects/201912-events-form.md

 ## Workflow
 1. Product and SKUs listings created in Stripe
+   1. Set prices in foreign currencies
+   1. Deal with VAT issues
 2. Discount codes created in Stripe
 1. Visitor clicks on a event link someplace in OWASP Universe
    1. Page on website
    2. Link from an email
    3. Link from a partner
 2. Event page has:
+   1. Popup to capture email for shopping cart abandomment and returning to form
+      1. If returning it woudl restate the cart in the previous state
+   1. Collect money in foreign currencies
    1. Introductory copy about the Event
    1. Listing of SKUs for the Product
       1. If a SKU has an inventory, show SOLD OUT or quantity remaining